epimethix/bettergooglefonts/README.md

 * move utility scripts to folder... or at least name them all with a prefix
 * document svg generation and manual copying
 * fontsize infinit scroll and custom text
+* infite scroll and sticky header not really working
+* layout of overlays (why tf is there a padding to the right?)

 ## Reasonable TODOs